servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 The current marketplace UI of OSCM is based on the [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) framework.
 The default stylesheet, `mp.css`, is used for the customization of the marketplace layout and branding.
 Additional template stylesheets are provided in the `customBootstrap` folder of the OSCM branding package:

--   `darkCustom.css`: a custom Bootstrap stylesheet (a fully compiled and customized version) with a dark navigation bar.
+-   `customTheme.min.css`: a custom Bootstrap stylesheet (a fully compiled and customized version) with a dark navigation bar.

--   `darkFooter.css`: a stylesheet to obtain a dark footer.

--   `lightCustom.css`: a custom Bootstrap stylesheet with a light navigation bar.

--   `lightFooter.css`: a stylesheet to obtain a light footer.
+-   `customFooter.min.css`: a stylesheet to obtain a custom dark-background footer.

-The pages of the marketplace UI use the `mp.css`, `darkCustom.css`, and `darkFooter.css` stylesheets.
-In order to apply `lightCustom.css` and `lightFooter.css`, you need to copy their contents to `darkCustom.css` or `darkFooter.css`, respectively.
+The pages of the marketplace UI use the `mp.min.css`, `customTheme.min.css`, and `customFooter.min.css` stylesheets.

 The following sections describe how to proceed to customize the marketplace UI based on Bootstrap, Sass (Syntactically Awesome Stylesheets), and the OSCM branding package.